 Result and Discussion

-Before estimating the model, the Hausman Simultaneity Test was performed.
-The null hypothesis indicates that an Ordinary Least Square (OLS) estimator will be consistent, and a rejection of the null hypothesis indicates that OLS will be not consistent.
-Hence, instrumental variable techniques are required such as the simultaneous equation model (Omri, 2013).
+Before the model was estimated, the Hausman Simultaneity Test was conducted.
+A rejection of the null hypothesis indicates that the Ordinary Least Square (OLS) estimator will not be consistent.
+Hence, instrumental variable techniques are required, such as the simultaneous equation model (Omri, 2013).
 Table 1 provides information about the Hausman Simultaneity Test in the system equations.
-Res_1 significant at 5percent shows that there is a simultaneity problem between LnRGDP and LnPov.
-Res_2 is also significant at 5percent showing that there is a simultaneity problem between LnRGDP and LnGini.
-Res_3 significant at 10percent shows that there is a simultaneity problem between LnPov and LnGini.
+Res_1 significant at 5% shows that there is a simultaneity problem between LnRGDP and LnPov.
+Res_2 is also significant at 5%, showing that there is a simultaneity problem between LnRGDP and LnGini.
+Res_3 significant at 10% shows that there is a simultaneity problem between LnPov and LnGini.
 These results support that a simultaneous equation model is more appropriate to use.

 Table 1.
 Result of The Hausman Simultaneity Test